jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_properties_custom.rs` - An example of setting custom/user defined
   workbook document properties.

+* `doc_shape_font_set_bold.rs` - This example demonstrates adding a Textbox
+  shape and setting some of the font properties.

+* `doc_shape_font_set_color.rs` - This example demonstrates adding a
+  Textbox shape and setting some of the font properties.

+* `doc_shape_font_set_italic.rs` - This example demonstrates adding a
+  Textbox shape and setting some of the font properties.

+* `doc_shape_font_set_name.rs` - This example demonstrates adding a Textbox
+  shape and setting some of the font properties.

+* `doc_shape_font_set_size.rs` - This example demonstrates adding a Textbox
+  shape and setting some of the font properties.

+* `doc_shape_format.rs` - This example demonstrates adding a Textbox shape and setting some of its properties.

+* `doc_shape_format_set_gradient_fill.rs` - This example demonstrates
+  adding a Textbox shape and setting some of its properties.

+* `doc_shape_format_set_line.rs` - This example demonstrates adding a
+  Textbox shape and setting some of the line properties.

+* `doc_shape_format_set_no_fill.rs` - This example demonstrates adding a
+  Textbox shape and turning off its border.

+* `doc_shape_format_set_no_line.rs` - This example demonstrates adding a
+  Textbox shape and turning off its border.

+* `doc_shape_gradient_fill.rs` - This example demonstrates adding a Textbox
+  shape and setting some of the gradient fill properties.

+* `doc_shape_gradient_fill_set_gradient_stops.rs` - This example
+  demonstrates adding a Textbox shape and setting some of the gradient fill properties.

+* `doc_shape_gradient_fill_set_type.rs` - This example demonstrates adding
+  a Textbox shape and setting some of the gradient fill properties.

+* `doc_shape_line.rs` - This example demonstrates adding a Textbox shape and setting some of the line properties.

+* `doc_shape_line_set_color.rs` - This example demonstrates adding a
+  Textbox shape and setting some of the line properties.

+* `doc_shape_line_set_dash_type.rs` - This example demonstrates adding a
+  Textbox shape and setting some of the line properties.

+* `doc_shape_line_set_hidden.rs` - This example demonstrates adding a
+  Textbox shape and setting some of the line properties.

+* `doc_shape_line_set_transparency.rs` - This example demonstrates adding a
+  Textbox shape and setting some of the line properties.

+* `doc_shape_line_set_width.rs` - This example demonstrates adding a
+  Textbox shape and setting some of the line properties.

+* `doc_shape_pattern_fill.rs` - This example demonstrates adding a Textbox
+  shape and setting some of the pattern fill properties.

+* `doc_shape_set_font.rs` - This example demonstrates adding a Textbox
+  shape and setting some of the font properties.

+* `doc_shape_set_text.rs` - This example demonstrates adding a Textbox
+  shape with text to a worksheet.

+* `doc_shape_set_text_link.rs` - This example demonstrates adding a Textbox
+  shape with text from a cell to a worksheet.

+* `doc_shape_set_width.rs` - This example demonstrates adding a resized
+  Textbox shape to a worksheet.

+* `doc_shape_solid_fill_set_color.rs` - This example demonstrates adding a
+  Textbox shape and setting some of the solid fill properties.

+* `doc_shape_solid_fill_set_transparency.rs` - This example demonstrates
+  adding a Textbox shape and setting some of the solid fill properties.

+* `doc_shape_text_options_set_direction.rs` - This example demonstrates
+  adding a Textbox shape and setting some of the text option properties.

+* `doc_shape_text_options_set_horizontal_alignment.rs` - This example
+  demonstrates adding a Textbox shape and setting some of the text option properties.
+This highlights the difference between horizontal and vertical centering.

 * `doc_sparkline_set_sparkline_color.rs` - Demonstrates adding a sparkline
   to a worksheet.